splynx/docs/files/en/customer_management/add_new_customer/add_new_customer.md

 * `Billing email` - email address of the customer only for the billing correspondence (the multiple ones are supported separated by comma ",").
 The current field has the next logic:
 **1)** *if the billing email field is empty - all emails are sending to email(-s) from main "Email" field;* **2)** *if there is the email in the "Billing email" field - all billing notifications will be send to this billing email and all other emails will be send to email from main "Email" field.
-As a result, Splynx doesn't duplicate the billing notifications to email(-s) from the main "Email" field.*
+As a result, Splynx doesn't duplicate the billing notifications to email(-s) from the main "Email" field;*
+**3)** *in case was added only the billing email ("Email" field is empty), customer receives only the billing related letters, all others letters won't be send by Splynx.*
 * `Phone Number` - phone number of the customer (the multiple ones are supported separated by comma ",")
 * `Category` - if customer is a private person or a company.
 * `Date of birth` - birthday of the customer